CozyTyphoon/xliu0051_TUT2_GroupF/README.md

 # 1 Project Instructions
-- **moving mouse close to the moving grass it will following the mouse moving**
-- **If there isn't a mouse shows up then they will move randomly by themselves**
+- **Jellyfishes will move randomly by themselves**

 ## 2 Details of my individual approach
 - I chosed **Perline noise** and **random value**
 - There are two preperties that will be animated
     - The grass
-        - The grass will move like a jellyfish, and moving towards the mouse when nearby.
+        - The grass will move like a jellyfish.

             (Skye: grass will change its shape and colour according to music level)